zlogic/mendix-docs/content/en/docs/refguide/modeling/consistency-errors/consistency-errors-pages.md

 ### Incorrect Multiplicity for a Reference Set Selector and an Input Reference Set Selector {#incorrect-multiplicity-reference-set}

+Error messages:

+* *Association {Name} must be a reference set (not a reference)* – for an input reference set selector
+* *The reference set selector expects an association of type reference set that starts in the data view entity* – for a reference set selector

+You will get the above error messages if you have added an input reference set selector and then you changed the association from reference set type to reference (from many-to-many to one-to-many or one-to-one).

 Reference set selector and input set selector are widgets that are used to display and edit many-to-many associations.
 For more information on these widgets, see [Reference Set Selector](/refguide/reference-set-selector/) and [Input Reference Set Selector](/refguide/input-reference-set-selector/).

 For example, you have several employees who can visit customers in different cities during the week.
 Thus, many employees are associated with many cities, this is a many-to-many association between an *Employee* entity and a *City* entity (multiple employees are associated with multiple cities).
 Associations that refer to multiple objects in this manner are *reference set*.
 For more information on associations and their types, see [Associations](/refguide/associations/).

 {{< figure src="/attachments/refguide/modeling/consistency-errors/consistency-errors-pages/many-to-many-association.png" alt="Many-to-many Association" class="no-border" >}}

-If you have added an input reference set selector and then you changed the association from reference set type to reference (from many-to-many to one-to-many or one-to-one), you will get the following errors:

-* *Association {Name} must be a reference set (not a reference)* – for an input reference set selector
-* *The reference set selector expects an association of type reference set that starts in the data view entity* – for a reference set selector

-To fix the error, do the following:
+To fix the errors, do the following:

 1. Open your domain model and double-click the association that you are using for the reference set selector or the input reference set selector and do the following: <br/>
 2. In **Properties of Association** dialog box, change **Multiplicity** to many-to-many (in our example, multiple 'Employee' objects are associated with multiple 'City' objects).